How to Paint on Rusty Metal: A Vintage Cart Makeover You Can Do in a Weekend

-Tucked away in my storage area was this old beauty in the rough ~ a vintage metal cart.
+Tucked away in the corner of my storage area was a dusty, rusty 3-tier rolling cart.

 - Safety goggles